oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 \[[ISO-IEC-21320-1](#CIT_ISO_IEC_21320_1)\].
 A CSAR zip file MUST contain one of the following:

-- A

->  author="Calin Curescu"
+- A<span class="comment-start" id="1368" author="Calin Curescu"
->   date="2019-01-30T15:18:00Z"
->
-> Why keep a mandatory directory for only
->   one file.
-I think we should allow to have the TOSCA.meta file also in
->   the root of the archive.
+  date="2019-01-30T15:18:00Z">Why keep a mandatory directory for only one file.
+I think we should allow to have the TOSCA.meta file also in the root of the archive.
->   Then the processor should do the following:
+  Then the processor should do the following:
->   Look for the TOSCA-Metadata directory.
-If found, look for the
+  Look for the TOSCA-Metadata directory.
+If found, look for the TOSCA.meta inside.
->   TOSCA.meta inside.
 If latter not found give an error.
->   Else look for the TOSCA.meta file in the root of the archive
+  Else look for the TOSCA.meta file in the root of the archive
->   Look for the a .yml or . yaml file in the root directory
+  Look for the a .yml or . yaml file in the root directory</span>
   **TOSCA.meta** metadata file that provides entry information for a TOSCA orchestrator processing the CSAR file.<span class="comment-end" id="1368"></span> The **TOSCA.meta** file may be located either at the